 - Component 2 of the updated EEO-1 form requires employers to report wage information from Box 1 of the W-2 form and total hours worked for all employees by race, gender and ethnicity within 12 proposed pay bands.

 - Employers should report pay data for all employees being paid during the “workforce snapshot period,” which is a pay period that falls between October 1 and December 31 of 2017 and 2018.

 - Component 2 of the EEO-1 report provides the same race, gender, and job categories as Component 1, with the additional pay data and hours worked fields added.

-Under the current proposal, employers, including federal contractors, with 100 or more employees will be required to report aggregate W-2 income and hours worked by gender, race, ethnicity and job category.
-Federal contractors with 50-99 employees would not report pay data but continue to file the current EEO-1 report.
+- Private employers, including federal contractors with 100 or more employees, will be required to report aggregate W-2 income and hours worked by gender, race, ethnicity and job category.

 What does this mean for your organization?

 The amount of additional data employers will be required to provide is significant.
 Component 1 of the EEO-1 report contained 140 data fields for employers to complete.
 Now, with two years’ worth of pay data required, employers must complete 6,720 data fields.

 If employers are unable to generate compensation, hours worked and pay bands into one report, it will create additional administrative work and could result in costly reporting errors.
 With these challenging new requirements, employers could benefit from one database for HR, payroll and time tracking to efficiently and accurately generate the necessary data to file the new report.

 - Employers were required to file Component 1 of the EEO-1 form without including pay data information by May 31, 2019.